egilhagen/JDBC/README.md

 9. Determine the most popular genre for a given customer.

 ### Branching Strategy
 GitHub issues were created for each of the required functionalities listed above, as well as for other tasks such as project structure setup and documentation.
 This helped the development team to get a structured overview of the tasks that needed to be completed, and the associated functional requirements.
-A branch was created for each of these issues which means that each development branch shared the descriptive name of the given task.
+A branch was created for each of these issues which means that each development branch shared the descriptive name and number of the given task.
 This allowed us to safely work on implementing functionality locally while making sure the master branch was operational at all times.